Books and e-books

 - To EBSCOhost

-Up to 100 pages per book may be saved in PDF format and printed out, depending on publisher.
-Some books do not allow copying of text.
-On the details page for each book, you can see which conditions apply to the book in question.
+Up to 100 pages per book can be saved as a PDF and printed, depending on the publisher’s rules.
+Some books do not allow text copying at all.
+On the book’s details page, you can see what rules apply to that specific title.

 Downloading

-User Account: In order to save any notes you make in the text, you will need to register a user account.
+User account: To save notes in the text, you need to register a user account.
 This is free of charge for library users.

-Limited Number of Users: Some books can only be read by 1-3 users at a time.
-The number of concurrent users is listed on the details page for each book.
+Limited number of users: Some books can only be read by 1 to 3 users at the same time.
+You can see the number of allowed users on the book’s details page.

 ProQuest